rawphp-framework/rawphp-docs/docs/objects/router.md

 ### Any Route

-You can add a route that handles all HTTP request methods with the Slim application's `any()` method.
+You can add a route that handles all HTTP request methods with the RawPHP application's `any()` method.
 It accepts two arguments:

 1. The route pattern (with optional named placeholders)
 2. The route callback